hurry-hub/wechatapp/pages/test/README.md

-This is for navigation-bar test
+This is app's test information